jcraigk/phishin/README.md

 Ruby on Rails and PostgreSQL are used on the server side.
 There's a web frontend (http://phish.in) and a public REST-ish API (http://phish.in/api-docs).
 The web frontend utilizes soundmanager2 as the audio playback engine.

-All audio is currently in MP3 format.
-More formats may be made available at a later time.
+All audio is currently in MP3 format; more formats may be made available at a later time.
+Files are currently served directly from the web server and cached via CloudFlare CDN.

 ## Developer setup